New Relic APM

 - Apdex scores—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.

-By default, the Pro Staging and Production environments include New Relic.
+By default, the Magento Commerce Cloud Pro plan includes New Relic on the Staging and Production environments.
 If it is not installed, submit a support ticket to request installation.
+For Magento Commerce Cloud Pro plan customers also need to submit a support ticket to use New Relic on an Integration branch.

 runtime: extensions: - newrelic